jroyal/kin-gallery/docs/progress.md

 - Earth-tone green branding implemented in Tailwind config
 - CI pipeline matches PRD requirements exactly (Vitest for unit/integration, Playwright for E2E, Lighthouse for performance budgets)
 - Docker setup ready for single-server deployment with Cloudflare Tunnel integration
+- Frontend components designed with PRD requirements in mind, using example images as inspiration rather than exact copies